RonanMarrinan/Latin102Portfolio/Quiz2.md

   - The latin pronoun is in the genitive because the relative pronoun expresses possesion.
 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
   - Nessus, whom Hercules killed, tried to rape Deianira.
-  - Quem❌ fixed.
+  - Quem
   - Nessus is the antecedent and it is masculine and singular.
   - The latin pronoun is in the accustaive because the relative pronoun is the direct object.
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
   - Nessus gave Deianira a vial of blood, by which Hercules was poisoned.
-  - Quō.❌ fixed
+  - Quō.
   - Vial of blood is the antecedent and it is singular and masculine.
-  - The latin pronoun is in the ablative because the relative pronoun is the ablative of means/instrument.❌
+  - The latin pronoun is in the ablative because the relative pronoun is the ablative of means/instrument.
 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
   - In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
   - Quī